RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about servlets and how to call them from an HTML file.
+The goal of this exercise is to comprehend servlets and understand their invocation from an HTML file.
+The focus is on linking an HTML file to a Java Servlet to display space-related data through the servlet upon a user-triggered action.

 # Procedure
+1. Java Project Setup:
-1. Create a Java project and add a servlet to it.
+- Create a Java project.
-2. Add the servlet to the `web.xml` file.
+- Add a servlet to the project.
+2. web.xml Configuration:
+- Configure the servlet within the web.xml file, mapping the servlet to a URL pattern.
+3. HTML Setup:
-3. Create an HTML file and add a anchor tag.
+- Craft an HTML file containing an anchor tag to invoke the space servlet.
-4. Add the link to the servlet in the `href` attribute of the anchor tag.
+4. Servlet Implementation:
+- Develop the Servlet in Java to generate space-related data.
+- Write the logic to handle HTTP GET requests.
+5. Styling with CSS:
+- Define a CSS file to style the HTML elements for a visually appealing display.
+6. Integration and Execution:
+- Ensure the successful integration of the HTML file with the servlet.
+- Test the functionality by clicking on the anchor link to access the space-related data provided by the servlet.

 # Program
 * index.html